djvdorp/vandorp.biz/content/pages/about.md

 Bachelor of Computer Science (Rotterdam University of Applied Science)

-Cloud System Engineer at Mendix in Rotterdam
+Cloud Software Engineer at Mendix in Rotterdam

 Born and raised in Dordrecht

-Currently living in Pijnacker with my beautiful girlfriend [Samantha de Blij](http://www.samanthadeblij.nl)
+Currently living in Pijnacker with my beautiful girlfriend [Samantha de Blij](https://www.samanthadeblij.nl)